minow3/Chameleon/README.md

 <h1>Chameleon</h1>
 <br>
-Chameleon is an amazing pet
+The Chameleon is an amazing pet